fmalina/revisions-blocl/activism/privateislandwhybritain.md

 Bank as they experimented with the conditions they attached to bail-out loans to developing countries.

-I don’t want to absolve the Russians or Ukrainians of responsibility for their handling of the aftermath of communism, but the template they were handed by the fraternity of the Washington Consensus was based on fake history.
+I don't want to absolve the Russians or Ukrainians of responsibility for their handling of the aftermath of communism, but the template they were handed by the fraternity of the Washington Consensus was based on fake history.
 If this is what the triumphalists of Wall Street and the City of London told the Russians